kannyekong/lendsqr/README.md

 # lendsqr
-# Project Title:  LendSqr Frontend Engineer Test
+# PROJECT TITLE:  LendSqr Frontend Engineer Test

-# Project description:
+# PROJECT DESCRIPTION:

 A responsive project with 4 pages namely; Login, Dashboard, User page, User details page, Not found.
 The user page gets data from a mock api with 500 records.